 Engineers at the Novosibirsk KB "Spektr" are working on a fixed-wing strike drone that can be 3D-printed from recycled materials directly on the front lines, according to Andrey Bratenkov, Executive Director of the bureau.

 Bratenkov emphasized that the main task of the specialists is to design an airframe for 3D printing.
-It can be printed on an industrial printer (measuring 1 m by 1 m), which can easily fit into any car.
+It can be printed on an industrial printer (1 m by 1 m in size), which can easily fit into any car.
 The cost of printing can be reduced by using recycled materials - ground plastic.

 The drone's components are almost all Russian-made, including the engine, flight controller, and propellers.
 Such a drone can carry 10 kg of payload.